picamator/ImportCsvUser/README.md

 File format
 -----------
 File SHOULD has delimiter `,` with enclosure `"`.
 First row in csv file is a schema.
-The main point is a column name not an order.
+It is important the column name not an order.

 Table bellow describes column name.